CUUATS/lrtp/content/existing-conditions/transportation/index.md

 mobility, accessibility, and connectivity.
 {{<table url="table7-2.csv"
-title="Accessible Pedestrian Signals in the Urbanized Area (2009,2012)" description="There are currently no accessible pedestrian signals in Savoy, Bondville, Mahomet, or Tolono." source="CUUATS APS Database">}}
+title="Accessible Pedestrian Signals in the Urbanized Area (2009,2012)" notes="There are currently no accessible pedestrian signals in Savoy, Bondville, Mahomet, or Tolono." source="CUUATS APS Database" footer="1">}}

 ### Pedestrian Safety